HazyResearch/deepdive/doc/doc/advanced/incremental.md

 The only difference is that all the arrays are transformed into string using array_to_string with delimiter '~^~' due to DDlog's limited support for array type.
 You can follow the [corresponding section in the original walkthrough](../basics/walkthrough/walkthrough.html#loading_data) to load the data.

-Alternatively, you can try the handy scripts included incremental example we include in the source tree.
+Alternatively, you can try the handy scripts included in the incremental example provided in the source tree.

 ```bash
 cd examples/spouse_example/postgres/incremental